niccoloanceschi/TobitSUN/ApplicationTutorial.md

 paramsMF = getParamsMF(X1,y1,X0,y0,om2p,zT)
 ```

-As mentioned above, we validate empirically the quality of different approximation schemes by comparing the associate approximate posterior moments and predictive functionals with that of MCMC sampling.
+As mentioned above, we validate empirically the quality of the different approximation schemes by comparing the associated approximate posterior moments and predictive functionals with that obtained under of i.i.d. sampling.
 As for predictive functionals of interest, the Gaussianity of MF approximation leads to simple closed-form expression easily evaluated.

 ``` r